sarahmclo/colourway/README.md

 We believe in the power of imagery to tell a story and evoke emotions.
 From striking photographs to subtle background textures, every image on our website is carefully chosen to complement our content and reinforce our brand identity.

 - **Hero Image**
-Hero image designed by me in Adobe Illustrator and Photoshop to be bright and inviting and carry on ethos of logo and brand.
+Hero image designed by me in Adobe Illustrator and Photoshop to complement the logo and brand.

 ![hero-image](assets/images/hero-colour.webp)